bramu/help.trusender.github.io/_articles/tracking-customer-activity-in-analytics-tools.md

 # Tracking email activity from Vero in data warehouses and analytics tools

-There are three ways you can track email campaign activities and data generated in Vero, in other analytics tools or data stores.
+There are three ways you can track email campaign activities and data generated in Vero in data stores and analytics tools.

 ## UTM tags